Bakkt: 2018–2020: Under ICE ownership

-2021–present: Publicly listed company
+2021–present: Public company

 In October 2021, Bakkt completed a merger with VPC Impact Acquisition Holdings, a special-purpose acquisition company sponsored by Victory Park Capital and was listed on the New York Stock Exchange.

 In April 2023, Bakkt acquired Chicago-based integrated crypto trading platform, Apex Crypto.

-In March 2025, Akshay Naheta was appointed as the co-chief executive officer.
+In March 2025, Akshay Naheta was appointed as the co-chief executive officer and the company also entered into a commercial agreement with Distributed Technologies Research (DTR).
+Naheta was named the sole CEO effective September 2025.

-In July 2025, the company sold its loyalty points business for $11 million.
+In July 2025, the company announced it will sell its loyalty points business for $11 million.
+The company completed the sale in October 2025.

+In August 2025, the acquired approximately 30% of the outstanding shares of MarushoHotta, which was renamed Bitcoin Japan.

+In November 2025, the company simplified the capital structure and eliminated its umbrella partnership-C corporation "Up-C" structure and transitioned to a single class of stock.

+In January 2026, the company changed its corporate name from Bakkt Holdings, Inc. to Bakkt, Inc.

+In April 2026, the company acquired Distributed Technologies Research (DTR).